pytrackdat/pytrackdat/README.md

 Design files should **not** be left as-is after generation via `analyze.py`.
-The script does its best to infer data types from the columns, but is not guaranteed to do a perfect job.
-Additionally, it is best practice to add a **field description** (under the *description* header) in order to provide human users additional information about what type of data is stored in the field.
+The script does its best to infer data types from the columns, but is not guaranteed to do this perfectly.
+Additionally, it is best practice to add a **field description** (under the *description* header) to provide human users additional information about what type of data is stored in the field.

 For each generated design file, users should examine the file using the following checklist: